Ranam (2006 film)

 It was dubbed in Hindi as Surya Jalta Nahi Jalata Hai, in Tamil as Stalin, and in Oriya as Fighter.
-It was successful at the box office collecting a distributors' share of ₹10 crore.
+It was successful at the box office, collecting a distributors' share of ₹10 crore.
+The sequel named Ranam 2 was also planned where director Amma Rajasekhar marking his acting debut along with directing the film but after the death of actor Srihari the film got shelved and remained unreleased.

 Plot

 Because of his antics tolerated by his father, Chinna moves to the city for higher studies, where he has an altercation with Bhagawati's gangsters.
 He finds himself in trouble when he falls in love with Maheswari, Bhagawati's sister.